AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

       end loop;
    end Demo;

+* Causes Order-Dependent Code

+  - If `Values (Index)` evaluated first, result = "22345"
+  - If `F (Index)` evaluated first, result = "12345"

+.. container:: speakernote

-* For the array assignment (the first statement), the language doesn't say whether the LHS is evaluated first, or the RHS.
+For the array assignment (the first statement), the language doesn't say whether the LHS is evaluated first, or the RHS.
-* This is rejected in SPARK, functions are not allowed to have mode `in out` or `out` formals.

-   - If left hand side evaluated first, result = "22345"
-   - If right-hand side evaluated first, result  = "12345"

 -------------------------
 Parameter Name Aliasing
 -------------------------

-* In terms of formal and actual parameters
+* In terms of actual parameters and global variables
 * Occurs when there are multiple names for an actual parameter inside the subprogram body

    - Global variable passed as actual parameter and referenced inside subprogram via global name